St. Andrews, South Carolina

 St. Andrews or Saint Andrews is a census-designated place (CDP) in Richland County, South Carolina, United States.
 The population was 20,493 at the 2010 census.
 It is part of the Columbia, South Carolina metropolitan area.
+The entirety of St. Andrews is given a Columbia address and assigned the zip code 29210.

 History

 The Pine Grove Rosenwald School was listed on the National Register of Historic Places in 2009.

 Geography

 According to the United States Census Bureau, the CDP has a total area of 16.5 sqkm, of which 16.4 sqkm is land and 0.1 sqkm, or 0.33%, is water.

+St. Andrews is located northwest of Downtown Columbia, southeast of the town of Irmo. it is also east of the adjacent Seven Oaks CDP in Lexington County, where Interstate 26 forms a de facto border.